Looking for more information before you get started?

 A person with short, dark hair and glasses smiles past the camera, sitting on a couch while using a laptop.

-*Limitations to Confidentiality: Under certain circumstances, I am required by law to disclose private health information without your consent or authorization.
+Limitations to Confidentiality: Under certain circumstances, we are required by law to disclose private health information without your consent or authorization.
 These limitations include but may not be limited to: abuse or neglect of vulnerable persons, serious threat to health or safety, public safety, or judicial proceedings.
 For further information see Privacy Policy.